Home » Blog » Microsoft 365 Provisioning

 An easier way for M365 Provisioning

-Teams Manager offers a more streamlined and user-friendly approach to provisioning in Microsoft 365 that also connects well with Microsoft Teams governance policies.
+Teams Manager offers a more streamlined and user-friendly approach to Microsoft 365 and Microsoft Teams provisioning that also connects well with Microsoft Teams governance policies.
 The app simplifies the process of setting up new teams, Microsoft 365 groups, SharePoint sites, and more, without the need for coding.
 By leveraging customizable templates, Teams Manager empowers users to quickly deploy new resources while providing admins with easy control through approval workflows.
 Many governance options allow IT admins to also create a provisioning policy for their organization.

 Take the first step towards simplifying your M365 provisioning process by booking a demo of Teams Manager today.
 Experience firsthand how our no-code solution can transform the way you manage teams, groups, and SharePoint sites.